-We are celebrating Darling’s birthday this year in a most special way—join us in our vision and partner, Wildlife Forever, as we “sing a different tune.”
+We are celebrating Darling’s birthday in 2020—join us in our vision and partner, Wildlife Forever, as we “sing a different tune.”

 Congratulations to Richard Clifton of Milford, Delaware, the winner of the 2020 Federal Duck Stamp Contest!